connergdavis/secure-ubuntu-server/index.md

 ```

 ### 5.1 Set default permissions
-Permissions sets can be described in a few different formats, but the most common number format representation of the following defaults is `027` or `0027`.
+Permissions sets can be described in a few different formats, but the most common number format representation of the
+following defaults is `027` or `0027`.

 It is worth learning about permissions to further restrict files where possible (e.g., `.ssh` folder).

+Setting `umask` enforces the default permission policy.

 ```bash
 # Equivalent to code "027" or "0027"